 An example calculation

-So let's say we have 4 concrete elements 3 feet long, 3 feet wide and 3 feet high each.
+So let's say we have 4 concrete elements, each 3 feet long, 3 feet wide and 3 feet high.
 Now we multiply

 4 times (3*3*3).
-Pre-mixed concrete is usually sold by the cubic yard and this is the volume unit we use by default, but construction elements are usually measured in feet.
-Therefore our calculator shows the volume in cubic yards - in our example 4 cu yd.
-4 cubic yards equals 108 cubic feet.
+Pre-mixed concrete is usually sold by the cubic yard, and this unit is used by default.
+As construction elements are usually measured in feet, our calculator converts the volume into cubic yards - in our example 4 cu yd (108 cubic feet).

 Sometimes you'll know how many slabs you need.
-Other times you'll just know what's the area that needs to be paved - feel free to provide any of these values.
-In our example, we'll have 36 square feet.
+Other times you'll just know the area that needs to be paved - feel free to provide any of these values.
+In our example, we are paving 36 square feet.

 Once we have the above measurements we can get to the essence of the matter.

-- Check if the density of concrete from a particular producer is the same as the default value in our calculator (150 lb/cu ft).
-Feel free to change it if you need.
+- Check if the density of the concrete from a particular producer is the same as the default value in our calculator (150 lb/cu ft).
+Feel free to change it as needed.

 - To be safe, account for spillage and waste.
 Experienced contractors usually assume 5-10%.

 In our example let's leave the default measures.
 We need 4 cubic yards of cement, our producer sells cement in bags weighing 60 lb with a 150 lb/cu ft density.
-Total weight of concrete that we need is 16 201,03 lb.
-We assume 5% of waste and spillage and voila, we need 284 bags of concrete.
+The total weight of concrete that we need is 16,201.03 lb.
+Assuming 5% is lost to waste and spillage - voila! we need 284 bags of concrete.

 Concrete slab cost

-It's easy with the calculator - once you know how much concrete you need (in bags) and how many slabs you'll produce out of it, simply provide the price of the bag and you'll receive the concrete slab cost, a cost to pave your desired area, cost per unit of volume and the total cost of the material you need.
+This calculator makes working the cost of a concrete slab easy - once you know how much concrete you need (in bags) and how many slabs you'll produce out of it, simply provide the price of the bag and you'll receive the concrete slab cost, a cost to pave your desired area, cost per unit of volume and the total cost of the material you need.

 How to make concrete?

-Careful proportioning and mixing of the ingredients is the key factor to achieve a strong and durable concrete.
-Not enough paste in the concrete mixture will result in rough, honeycomb surfaces and porous concrete.
-A mixture overloaded with cement paste will be easy to place and will create smooth surface but on the other hand, it will result in uneconomical concrete, susceptible to cracking.
+Careful proportioning and mixing of the ingredients is the key factor in achieving a strong and durable concrete.
+Not enough paste will result in rough, honeycombed surfaces and porous concrete.
+A mixture overloaded with cement paste will be easy to place and will create smooth surface but will result in uneconomical concrete, susceptible to cracking.

 Concrete vs cement

 Here is one of the main reasons why cement and concrete are so often confused: there is cement in concrete.
 When cement is blended with water, it creates a paste.
-Then, that paste is combined with aggregates like gravel and sand what creates the concrete.
+Then, that paste is combined with aggregates like gravel and sand to create concrete.

 Types of concrete